SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 **When a new replica joins the cluster, the RM assigns a `replicaRank` to the replica.** The replicaRank is an integer increasing from 0.
 It marks when a replica joins the cluster.
 New replicas have greater ranks.

-Whenever a replica receives an `updateReplicationConfig` request from the RM, ***it recognizes the replica with the smallest rank as the proposer***.
+Whenever a replica receives a `updateReplicationConfig` request from the RM, ***it recognizes the replica with the smallest rank as the proposer***.

 Since a new proposer will appear only AFTER the old proposer crashes, there will never be two proposers at the same time.
 There will be times when there is no proposer at all, but it’s okay.
 Eventually, there will be a proposer.